Dice

 Them young’uns are a bunch of little varmints.

-other spellings: varmints, varmint, vermin, and pests (related)
+variations: varmints, varmint, vermin, pests (related)

 ★ If you hear someone cussin’ about "varmints," it’s usually raccoons, foxes, possums, or mice - the kind of critters that steal food and make mischief. ★

-Origin
+Origin and Etymology

 From "vermin," used in English since the Middle Ages for pests.
 In Appalachian and Southern dialects, the word shifted in pronunciation to "varmint," which became the common rural form.

-Notes
+Usage Notes

 "Varmints" shows up often in Appalachian storytelling, farm talk, and even old Westerns.
 It usually means pesky animals, but it can double as a playful jab at mischievous kids or ornery folks.